-On November 10, 2020, pursuant to the approval by the shareholders in the EGM, the Board was authorized to create and grant from time to time, in one or more tranches, not exceeding 3,50,000 employee stock options to or for the benefit of such person(s) who are in employment of the Company, present and future, within the meaning of RRKL ESOP 2020 plan and eligible to receive such options under the Act, as may be decided under the RRKL ESOP 2020 plan, exercisable into not more than 3,50,000 equity shares of face value of Rs.
-10/- each fully paid-up, where one employee stock option would convert into one fully paid-up equity share of face value of Rs.
-10/- each upon exercise, on such terms and in such manner as the Board / Committee may decide in accordance with the provisions of the applicable laws and the provisions of RRKL ESOP 2020 plan.
+On November 10, 2020, pursuant to the approval by the shareholders in the EGM and subsequently modified on April 11, 2023, the Board was authorized to create and grant from time to time, in one or more tranches, not exceeding 3,40,840 employee stock options to or for the benefit of such person(s) who are in employment of the Company, present and future, within the meaning of RRKL ESOP 2020 as amended in 2023 plan and eligible to receive such options under the Act, as may be decided under the

+RRKL ESOP 2020 plan as amended in 2023, exercisable into not more than 3,40,840 equity shares of face value of Rs.5/- each fully paid-up, where one employee stock option would convert into one fully paid-up equity share of face value of Rs.
+5/- each upon exercise, on such terms and in such manner as the Board / Committee may decide in accordance with the provisions of the applicable laws and the provisions of RRKL ESOP 2020 plan.